2,304 Shares in Direxion Daily Financial Bull 3X Shares (NYSEARCA:FAS) Purchased by WFA of San Diego LLC

-WFA of San Diego LLC bought a new position in shares of Direxion Daily Financial Bull 3X Shares (NYSEARCA:FAS) during the second quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm bought 2,304 shares of the real estate investment trust’s stock, valued at approximately $231,000.
+WFA of San Diego LLC purchased a new position in shares of Direxion Daily Financial Bull 3X Shares (NYSEARCA:FAS) in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm purchased 2,304 shares of the real estate investment trust’s stock, valued at approximately $231,000.

 Shares of Direxion Daily Financial Bull 3X Shares stock traded up $0.44 during midday trading on Tuesday, reaching $38.40.
 The company had a trading volume of 34,639 shares, compared to its average volume of 4,489,625.
 The stock has a fifty day simple moving average of $37.53 and a 200 day simple moving average of $34.44.
 Direxion Daily Financial Bull 3X Shares has a 1-year low of $14.25 and a 1-year high of $108.13.